 Parallel observing allows HST to operate several other instruments while the prime instrument is executing its observations.
 While the primary instrument observes a fixed target at user-specified coordinates, the parallel instrument observes at coordinates 5 to 10 arcminutes away, depending on the parallel instrument.
 The HST field of view following SM4 (Figure 3.1) shows the general locations of the instrument apertures adjacent to one another on the sky.
-Accurate relative positions for all instruments can be found on STScI's Observatory webpage in the Pointing section.
+Accurate relative positions for all instruments can be found on the HST FoV Geometry webpage.

 The recommended method of determining the field of view for any instrument is to use APT.
 A Digital Sky Survey (or user supplied) image of the primary target area is displayed with an HST field of view overlay.
 Any desired coordinate and ORIENT combination for the primary target will then display the possible pointings of any instrument operated in parallel.
 If the primary exposure is to be executed at a specific (absolute) orientation, APT will display the exact field of view for any instrument executed in parallel.
 If the primary exposure is to be executed at a random (nominal) orient or range of orient values, APT allows the HST field of view to be rotated interactively about the primary pointing.
-APT can be a valuable resource for parallel observing programs, especially those designed for, or restricted to specific pointings for the parallel FOV.
+APT can be a valuable resource for parallel observing programs, especially those designed for, or restricted to, specific pointings for the parallel FoV.

 Certain operating limits are in place to restrict use of configurations, modes, parameters, elements, and requirements allowed for each instrument while used in parallel.
-Details on these limits are documented in the Call for Proposals and Primer.
-General information on ACS specific parallel operations are documented in the following sections for each of the three types of ACS parallel observing: coordinated, auto, and pure.
+Details on these limits are documented in the HST Proposal Opportunities and Science Policies pages.
+General information on ACS-specific parallel operations are documented in the following sections for each of the types of ACS parallel observing: coordinated and pure.